 In the biomedical and health informatics field, ACI perfectly complements Thieme’s other IMIA journals Methods of Information in Medicine and the Yearbook of Medical Informatics.
 The Yearbook of Medical Informatics providing the current state-of-the-art in the field and Methods of Information in Medicine being the “Science and Research” journal.
 ACI - Applied Clinical Informatics (ACI) intends to be the "practical" Informatics journal.

 ACI is accompanied by ACI Open - an Open Access journal for subject matters in the field of clinical informatics.

-Indexed in: Medline, Science Citation Index Expanded (SciSearch), CNKI Scholar and Journal Citation Reports/Science Edition
+Abstracting and Indexing: Medline, Science Citation Index Expanded (SciSearch), CNKI Scholar and Journal Citation Reports/Science Edition, EBSCO, ProQuest

 Customer Service Tel:+49 711 8931 321 Fax:+49 711 8931 422 kundenservice.thieme.de